 The NCUA, as a federal awarding agency, is responsible to Congress and the U.S. taxpayers for administering the CDRLF grant program in a manner that enables Awardees to support project objectives and do so in compliance with applicable rules and regulations.

 The NCUA seeks to ensure integrity and accountability in its grant award administration processes by relying on components such as the grant agreement, status updates, reimbursement request documents, and expense guidelines.
 These components serve as a system of checks and balances and establish the expectations for Awardees.

 The ACUO is the designated representative of the Awardee who is responsible for the oversight and completion of the project, including the administration of grant funds in a manner consistent with the grant guidelines and the terms and conditions of the grant agreement.
 This representative’s signature on the grant agreement certifies that the Awardee will be accountable both for the appropriate use of funds awarded and for the completion of the post grant award activities resulting from the award.
 The ACUO is also responsible for ensuring that the Awardee complies with applicable federal laws and regulations, including underlying agreements, program objectives, and other terms and conditions.

 These are representatives who work at the direction of the credit union to implement the grant-funded project.
 Awardees are required to provide a copy of detailed proof of payment and purchase evidence used to accomplish the grant project to the NCUA when submitting reimbursement requests.

-Please make sure the contact information provided for the ACUO is kept current within the NCUA’s CyberGrants System (opens new window).
+Please make sure the contact information provided for the ACUO is kept current within the NCUA’s CyberGrants System (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 If credit union personnel or contact information changes, please update the contact information immediately.